I found some powerful and surprising insights from my involvement in sexual abuse support groups.

 The benefits of a mixed-gender sexual abuse support group surprised me.

-As a man, I learned to listen, empathize, and be fully present at the moment and ignore my instinct to try and fix things immediately.
+As a man, I learned to listen, empathize, be fully present at the moment and ignore my instinct to try and fix things immediately.

 In the process, I learned a new vocabulary to describe what I had experienced and a safe place to share it without shame.